 If you were arrested or think that you could be under investigation for an alleged first degree assault in Minnesota, it is in your best interest to exercise your right to remain silent until you have legal representation.
 Contact the Barry Hogen Law as soon as possible.

 Our firm will work tirelessly to get your assault charges reduced or dismissed, if possible.
-Our team can discuss your legal options with you when you call (612) 338-5545 or fill out an online contact form to schedule a free consultation.
+Our team can discuss your legal options with you when you call (612) 338-5545 or fill out an online contact form to schedule an initial consultation.